rohitsagar363/talkdesk-async-etl/README.md

 3. **Async HTTP Calls**
    - For each enabled report:
      - `POST` to generate `report_id`
-     - `GET` to download report JSON
+     - `GET` to download the report (CSV via Explore APIs)
    - All HTTP calls use retries with exponential backoff and respect per‑report `timeout_sec`.

 4. **Persistence**
-   - JSON is normalized using `pandas.json_normalize`.
+   - CSV responses from Talkdesk are:
+     - Written directly to disk in the local pipeline.
+     - Parsed with `pandas.read_csv` in the Databricks pipeline (to compute row counts before writing back to ADLS).
-   - CSV results are written to:
+   - Final CSV results are written to:
      - Local filesystem under `output/{report}/{from}_to_{to}.csv`
      - ADLS Gen2 (Databricks) under `abfss://.../talkdesk/{report}/{from}_to_{to}.csv`